-B. Grade point average standard
+Grade point average standard

-Successful candidates for an undergraduate degree must have a program cumulative grade point average of at least 2.0.
+Successful candidates for an undergraduate degree must have a program cumulative grade point average of at least 2.0, specifically a minimum GPA of 2.0 in each of the Professional Core Concentrations is required.
 The Minor GPA must also be at least 2.0 in order to be certified.
 Graduation honors are conferred on those who achieve a 3.40 or higher program cumulative GPA.

-C. Demonstration of writing skills
+Demonstration of writing skills